Last updated on May 19th, 2022

 Caching is simply a local copy of your website.
-Its like a temporary storage place for all of your website files.
-It enables browsers to load the files for your website much easier without having to download everything from your server each time your website is visited.
+It’s like a temporary storage place for all of your website files.
+It enables browsers to load static files for your website much easier without having to download everything from your server each time your website is visited.
 Caching can significantly improve your Google Page Speed score.
 It also improves the page load speed for your users, giving a better user experience.

 Compress and Minify

 CSS, HTML, and JS files are all used to create a website.
 Combined together they can create some really amazing websites.
 They can also be one of the main reasons your google page speed score is low.
 I can pretty much guarantee, that, if you check your PageSpeed score it will say “Eliminate Render-Blocking Resources” and within that, you’ll see a list of CSS and JS files.

 These are called render-blocking resources because they block the webpage from rendering effectively.

 Most, caching plugins allow you to minify, combine and defer scripts and CSS to enable your website to load faster.
 If you’re not tech-savvy, when you install a caching plugin, just use the automated setup and the default settings are generally enough to improve performance.
 If you feel adventurous, you are able to defer other scripts that the plugin hasn’t automatically moved